silvtal/tnseq_read_simulation/README.md

 ### rm_selected_genes.py
 Removes specific genes from a .fna file given a .tsv annotation file.
 In our example, we remove chemotaxis and motility genes.
 The filtered genome will serve as a reference for visualization on software like IGV.

+### fix2var.py
+Simple tool useful for changing fixedStep .wig format to variableStep (the one accepted by Transit)